RahulSidar08/EdTech/README.md

 - Admin Panel: Admins can manage all users, assign agents to students, and monitor scholarship activities.

+- Agent Functionality: Agents are assigned specific students and can update the application status of their assigned students directly from their dashboard.

+- Tech Blog Integration: Stay up to date with the latest trends through an integrated section that displays recent tech blogs.

 - Secure Auth: JWT-based authentication with hashed passwords using bcrypt.

 - Modern UI: Responsive interface built with React.js and Tailwind CSS for a smooth user experience.

 ## Tech Stack